RPA

 2. Customized Solutions:

-They develop unique RPA solutions that work in unison with your current HR system.
+They develop unique RPA solutions that align with your current HR system.

 3. Effective Implementation: